mariegrace31/leaderboard/README.md

 ### Install

-Install this project run the command:
+To install this project, run this command:

 ```